Festivals & Events

 Unlocking the Secrets of Kununurra: Best Things to See, Do & Eat

-Unlocking the Secrets of Kununurra: Best Things to See, Do & Eat 640 427 James Turner
+Unlocking the Secrets of Kununurra: Best Things to See, Do & Eat 640 427 Horizons West

 If a more intrepid approach is planned for this year, look no further than Kununurra!
 This small town is nestled in the heart of the Kimberley region and offers stunning natural beauty, unique wildlife, and a relaxed atmosphere.
 You’ll be blessed for your efforts with smaller crowds, open landscapes and a real connection with nature.
 To help you plan, here’s everything you need to know about getting there, what to see, where to stay, and where to eat.